 The Owner-Builder Network

-“The Awning” – Great Mobile Tiny Home
+“The Awning” – Great Mobile Tiny Home of 1985

 Do you ever find yourself dreaming of owning a mobile tiny home?
 Perhaps you fantasise yourself travelling the country in your own comfortable home on wheels.
 Or maybe you picture a simpler life in a mobile home park, surrounded by friendly neighbours.

-De Markies Mobile Home – Böhtlingk architectuur
+De Markies Mobile Tiny Home – Böhtlingk architectuur

 Designed: 1985

-One of the reasons behind the tiny home movement is that many of the designs totally bypass conventional planning and building requirements.
+One of the reasons behind the mobile tiny home movement is that many of the designs totally bypass conventional planning and building requirements.
 This means that people who want to build a tiny home do not have to go through traditional channels to get permission and approval.

 If it’s on wheels, it’s not considered a fixed structure.
 If it’s not fixed, it can’t be classified as a dwelling.
 If it’s not a dwelling or fixed, then the building code doesn’t apply.
 And ‘I’ll build it however I want to’!